gkoukis/CODECO-ATHENA_RC-EdgeNet/README.md

 # EdgeNet | CODECO project
-This repository is prepared by the [ATHENA-RC](https://www.athenarc.gr/en/home) team demonstrating some [EdgeNet](https://www.edge-net.org/) demo and functionalities for the WP5 of the [CODECO project](https://he-codeco.eu/).
+This repository is prepared by the [ATHENA-RC](https://www.athenarc.gr/en/home) team to demonstrate some [EdgeNet](https://www.edge-net.org/) demo and functionalities for the WP5 of the [CODECO project](https://he-codeco.eu/).

 ## Demo Folder